 First Level Three or national equivalent.
 This refers to a first full Level Three i.e. the achievement of two GCE A Levels (A2) (passes at A-E) or vocational equivalent as defined by the National Qualifications Framework (NQF) or the Qualifications and Credit Framework (QCF) (England , Northern Ireland and Wales); or in Scotland a Level Six qualification (SVQ Level three on the Scottish Credit and Qualifications Framework (SCQF).

 Or a first foundation degree or first full undergraduate degree or national equivalent.
 Typically to be eligible for this support, the higher education qualifications would be at Levels Four-Six of the Framework for Higher Education and Qualifications in England, Wales and Northern Ireland (FHEQ) eg: a first undergraduate degree (including foundation degree) or Higher National Certificate or Diploma for which the entry qualification is lower than a degree and which normally takes place at a publicly funded institution.
-The student must not have obtained 120 credits towards a degree because this would result in a Higher Education qualification.

 In Scotland the equivalent qualification is a Higher National Certificate (HNC), Higher National Diploma (HND) or a first undergraduate degree, undertaken at a further education college (FE college) or a higher education institution (HEI).